falkoschumann/activity-sampling-macos/README.md

 Backlog
 -------

+*   Update max value of progress, if period duration updated.
 *   Can close preferences dialog with ESC and CMD+Q.
 *   Rotation activity log as CSV files.
 *   Preferences with